 Burpee continued that “They had experiences that were a lot rougher than ours and they are kind of our heroes.
 What they endured and the way that they kept their spirits up and were true to the American Spirit and I remember watching when they were released getting off the planes and to see one of the guys here today, it’s kind of emotional.”

 Canadian Forces have fought alongside those from the US for many years and Kosovo Conflict Veteran Alain Habel spoke about that connection that exists between the allied soldiers from bordering nations.

-He said that, “We have a very good relationship with those south of the border.
+The Canadian military veteran added, “We have a very good relationship with those south of the border.
 We work with American Vets as much as we possibly can.
 I believe that we are closer to them than people would like to believe or understand.
 I totally respect my American brothers.”